tessatanjr/SC1015-mini-project/README.md

 The objective of our project is two-fold.
 Firstly, we aim to achieve good accuracy in detecting malware from samples of benign and malware applications using 2 approaches.
 We began by selecting features to analyse based on their definitions, and proceeded to use dimension reduction to further improve this analysis.
 Dimension reduction aids with simplifying and optimising data analysis and machine learning algorithms.
 Secondly, we compared features/characteristics of different data types to provide recommendations on the best strategy for malware detection.
 This allows us to resolve the model selection problem: weighing between logistic regression (categorical) vs random forest (numerical).

 ### Our question:
-### Our dataset: Android Malware Detection on Kaggle (updated-version Feb 2023)
+### Our dataset:
+*Android Malware Detection on Kaggle (updated-version Feb 2023)*

 The database for this project was extracted from Kaggle.
-It has 355630 Data points and it contains features of network flow characteristics and statistics. *click* The data is split into four categories, software labelled ‘Android adware’, ‘Android Scareware’, ‘Android SMS Malware’ and ‘Benign’.
-These will be the response variables we will be examining, where the remaining variables in our dataset will act as listed predictors that we will be using in this study.*click*
+It has 355630 Data points and it contains features of network flow characteristics and statistics.
+The data is split into four categories, software labelled ‘Android adware’, ‘Android Scareware’, ‘Android SMS Malware’ and ‘Benign’.
+These will be the response variables we will be examining, where the remaining variables in our dataset will act as listed predictors that we will be using in this study.

 # 2. [Data Preparation and Cleaning](../SC1015-mini-project/)
   In this section of the project, we prepared and cleaned the kaggle dataset.
-We split the dataset into 4 other types and (1)EDA and (2)Dimension reduction in the later sections.
+We split the dataset into 4 other types and (1) EDA and (2) Dimension reduction in the later sections.

   We performed the following:

   ## 1. Preliminary Feature Selection: 21 relevant variables out of 85 were selected, which can be categorised into 4 types:
-  (1) Total Length of Fwd Packets and Total Length of Bwd Packets: These features represent the total length of data transmitted in the forward and backward directions during a flow.
+  ⋅⋅⋅(1) Total Length of Fwd Packets and Total Length of Bwd Packets: These features represent the total length of data transmitted in the forward and backward directions during a flow.
 Similar to the total packet counts, anomalously high volumes of data transmission can be indicative of malware activity.
-  (2) Fwd Packet Length Max, Fwd Packet Length Mean, Fwd Packet Length Std, Bwd Packet Length Max, Bwd Packet Length Mean, and Bwd Packet Length Std:
+  ⋅⋅⋅(2) Fwd Packet Length Max, Fwd Packet Length Mean, Fwd Packet Length Std, Bwd Packet Length Max, Bwd Packet Length Mean, and Bwd Packet Length Std:
   These features represent various statistics of packet length for both the forward and backward directions during a flow.
 Malware may use specific packet length patterns to hide its communication, which can be identified through these statistics.
 For example, high standard deviations in packet length can be an indicator of encrypted traffic, which may be used by malware to hide its communication.
   (3) Flow Bytes/s and Flow Packets/s: These features represent the rate of bytes and packets transmitted per second during a flow.
 High rates can indicate potential malware activity.
   (4) FIN Flag Count, SYN Flag Count, RST Flag Count, PSH Flag Count, ACK Flag Count, and URG Flag Count: These features represent the count of different TCP flags set during a flow.
 Some types of malware may use specific TCP flag combinations for their communication.